The Significance of Private Forests in the US

 Science: Have students learn more about watersheds in their community and research the ecological benefits of private forests in their area.

-Or have students conduct a watershed activity, “Down by the River” provided by the Missouri Department of Natural Resources.
+Or have students conduct a watershed activity like “Down by the River” provided by the Missouri Department of Natural Resources.

-MacCleery, Doug.
+MacCleery, Douglas.
 American Forests: A History of Resiliency and Recovery.
 Durham , NC : Forest History Society, 2011.
 [Order]

 Forest Learn.
 Oregon State University (June 2014).